 - Enlarged lymph nodes under the arm

-Treatment for female breast cancer is largely the same for male breast cancer.
+Treatment for male breast cancer is largely the same as female breast cancer.
 A person’s options depend greatly on a variety of factors, including the size of the tumor and how far the cancer cells have spread, but possibilities include surgery, chemotherapy, hormone therapy, radiation therapy and targeted therapy.

 Doctors treating breast cancer look for markers on your particular cancer to help decide what course of treatment is best for you.
 That’s because cancer cells may have what are called receptors that help identify the unique features of the cancer.